lkrryba/reading-journal/READ[INGJOURNAL]ME.md

 17. 👑🎧 **Entitled: The Rise and Fall of the House of York** by Andrew Lownie ~ Devastating biography exposing Prince Andrew and Sarah Ferguson's scandals, entitlement, and the Epstein connection
 18. 💄 **Only Say Good Things** by Crystal Hefner ~ Raw memoir exposing the toxic reality behind Playboy's glamorous facade and one woman's journey to reclaim her identity

-19. 💔 *Nobody's Girl* by Virginia Roberts Giuffre ~ Posthumous memoir of courage and survival
 ---

 ## 2025